ericmshearer/OCepi/README.md

 ### Split and Print Dataframe

-Ability to take a dataframe, split into smaller dataframes with specified number of rows, then print as .CSV to specified path.
-Use `prefix` to set a custom prefix, otherwise default to set “List”.
+Ability to take a dataframe, split into smaller dataframes with specified number of rows, then print as .csv to specified path.
+Use `prefix` to set a custom prefix (default to set “List”).

 ``` r
 split_df(path = "G:/file_path/", df = test_data, chunks = 200, prefix = "helloworld_")